The canonical ring of a stacky curve: Extensions and discussion

+with coefficients in $\Z[\tfrac{1}{6N}]$ is generated by forms in weight at most $6$ and with relations in weight at most $12$. \end{corollary}

+Main Theorem~\ref{mainthm} can be similarly applied to any family of Shimura curves arising from a quaternion algebra $B$ over a totally real field $F$: bounds on the possible elliptic order $e$ can be read from $F$ and refined by the algebra $B$ (see e.g.~Voight \cite[\S 3]{MR2476577}), and for specific curves the signature gives an explicit description of the canonical ring.

 Our results are couched in the language of canonical rings of log stacky curves because we believe that this is the right setting to pose questions of this nature.
-To this end, we state a ``stacky GAGA principle'' (Proposition~\ref{P:StackyGAGA}, essentially a consequence of work of Behrend--Noohi \cite{BehrendN:uniformization}), giving an equivalence of algebraic (stacky curves) and analytic ($1$-orbifold) categories over $\C$, so that one has an interpretation of our result in the orbifold category.
-However, we adopt the point of view taken in Deligne--Mumford's proof of the irreducibility of the moduli space of curves \cite{DeligneMumford:irreducibility}: in particular, our results hold over fields of characteristic $p>0$.
+To this end, we state a ``stacky Riemann existence theorem'' (Proposition~\ref{P:StackyGAGA}, essentially a consequence of work of Behrend--Noohi \cite{BehrendN:uniformization}), giving an equivalence of algebraic (stacky curves) and analytic ($1$-orbifold) categories over $\C$, so that one has an interpretation of our result in the orbifold category.
+We adopt the point of view taken by Deligne--Mumford \cite{DeligneMumford:irreducibility} in their proof of the irreducibility of the moduli space of curves: in particular, our results hold over fields of characteristic $p>0$.
 (One cannot simply deduce everything in characteristic $p$ from that in characteristic $0$, since e.g.\ the gonality of a curve may decrease under degeneration.)

-Our results are new even for classical curves: although the structure of the canonical ring $R$ is well-known in certain cases, the precise structure of canonical rings does not appear in the literature.
+Our results are new even for classical curves with log divisor: although the structure of the canonical ring $R$ is well-known in certain cases, the precise structure of canonical rings does not appear in the literature.
 For instance, one subtlety is that the canonical ring $R(X,\Delta)$ with $\Delta=P$ as single point is \emph{not} generated in degree 1; so we must first work out the structure of $R(X,\Delta)$ for $\Delta$ of small degree (and other ``minimal'' cases) directly.
-From there, we deduce the structure of $R_D$ in all classical cases.
+From there, we deduce the structure of $R(X,\Delta)$ in all classical cases.
 A key ingredient is a comprehensive analysis of surjectivity of the multiplication map (\ref{eq:curves-multiplication-map-first}) in Theorem~\ref{T:surjectivity-master}, addressing various edge cases and thus generalizing the theorem of Max Noether.